andydoro/IMA76700-MEDP34900_Spring2018/README.md

 ### ADDITIONAL TOOLS
 * breadboards
 * wire strippers
-* 22-AWG solid core hook-up wire
+* 22-AWG solid core hook-up wire, various colors
 * diagonal cutters
 * multimeter
 * soldering iron
-* solder
+* solder (lead free recommended)

 It is likely that you will need additional materials depending on the nature of your projects.
 However, taking advantage of found and recycled materials is encouraged.